-When asked if he felt stressed when he had to shift from being the ambassador to the European Communities to ambassador to the Soviet Union (SU) during the Cold War era when tensions were high between USA and SU, instead, the man took it in his stride.
+When asked if he felt stressed when he had to shift from being the ambassador to the European Communities to ambassador to the Soviet Union (SU) during the Cold War era when tensions were high between USA and SU, the man said he took it in his stride.

 “It is part of a diplomat’s job to move from one place to another.
 You’ve just got to prepare yourself for each different country.”

-While he jokingly reminds us that “a diplomat is an honest man sent abroad to lie for his country”, Dr Chiang also emphasises that a country’s foreign policies do not change from one country to another.
+While he jokingly reminded us that “a diplomat is an honest man sent abroad to lie for his country”, Dr Chiang also emphasised that a country’s foreign policies do not change from one country to another.